cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 Make sure you have everything you need before proceeding:

-* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md), and [CosmJs](TODO).
+* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md) and [CosmJs](TODO).
-* Have Go and npm installed.
+* Go and npm are installed.
-* The checkers blockchain codebase up to the wager denomination.
-You can get there by following the [previous steps](./wager-denom.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).
+* You have the checkers blockchain codebase up to the wager denomination.
+If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).

 </HighlightBox>

-With your Checkers application ready for use, it is a good time to prepare its client elements that will eventually allow you to create a GUI and/or server-side scripts.
-Here, you are going to apply [what you learned](TODO) about creating your own custom CosmJs interfaces.
+With your Checkers application ready for use, it is a good time to prepare client elements that will eventually allow you to create a GUI and/or server-side scripts.
+Here, you will apply [what you learned](TODO) about creating your own custom CosmJs interfaces.

 ## Compile Protobuf

 Create a `client` folder that will contain all these new elements.

-In fact, if you want to keep the Go parts of your Checkers project separate from the Typescript parts, you might want to use another repository for the _client_.
-In order to keep a link between the two repositories, you can add the _client_ parts as a submodule to your Go parts:
+If you want to keep the Go parts of your Checkers project separate from the Typescript parts, you can use another repository for the _client_.
+To keep a link between the two repositories, add the _client_ parts as a submodule to your Go parts:

 ```sh
 $ git submodule add git@github.com:cosmos/academy-checkers-ui.git client